 Research suggests that more than half the people who are overweight or obese are regularly affected by emotional eating.
-Of course, we live in a culture where there’s an abundance of inexpensive energy dense food options available within minutes.
-“You might pass 30 fast-food options on the way home from work,” says Jason Lillis, PhD, assistant professor at the Weight Control and Diabetes Research Center at Brown Medical School.
+Of course, we live in a culture where there’s an abundance of inexpensive calorie bombs available within minutes.
+“You might pass 30 junk-food options on the way home from work,” says Jason Lillis, PhD, assistant professor at the Weight Control and Diabetes Research Center at Brown Medical School.

 At the same time, society promotes what Lillis calls “feel goodism.”
 That’s the idea that we shouldn’t have to feel unhappy—ever.
 “Our culture has little tolerance for negative thoughts,” he says.
 “But that’s not real life.
 Being alive means experiencing the entire range of emotions.”

 Goldbacher concurs.
 “Emotional eating isn’t driven by hunger.
 And it’s not even the emotion that leads us to eat more.
 It’s our response to the emotion.”
 The majority of people she’s studied say they’re most vulnerable late in the day into the evening.
 “Your brain is filled with the day’s events, or things you have to face at home, or face tomorrow.”

 MUST READ: Am I Really Hungry?